 We were a group of parents who wanted a continuation of a more holistic type of education, which is what we experienced in the local Waldorf school.
 The majority of the founders came from abroad where we were already integrated into Waldorf communities in Germany, the UK and Holland; these are the countries of the founders.
 We were interested in a continuation of this type of education for our own children in secondary.

 The fact that there is always a creative element in the way that the subjects are taught is understood in a more profound way.
-It’s not just finding an entertaining way to teach the subject but it means connecting to a source of inspiration which is within every person and that is always given a different approach dependent on the developmental phase in which the child is in.
-The Waldorf curriculum complements the British curriculum in that it differentiates when the best time would be to teach which topic, because it does depend on the interest of the child to ignite that curiosity for the topic.
+It’s not just finding an entertaining way to teach the subject but it means connecting to a source of inspiration that is within every person and that is always given a different approach depending on the developmental phase in which the child is in.
+The Waldorf curriculum complements the British curriculum in that it differentiates when the best time would be to teach which topic because it does depend on the interest of the child to ignite that curiosity for the topic.
 For example, chemistry is very analytical, you take things apart, so that fits more to a child that already thinks in a more analytical way and has a level of abstraction.
 That fits better than with a child that is very young and is still experiencing the world in a different way, so the Steiner curriculum does respond to how children experience the world and tries to find a way that they can connect.

 Mindfulness is mainly a practice I think that needs to start as our own personal practice.
 Teachers are reflective practitioners in the best sense of the professional understanding, which means that there is constantly a desire to improve and also to build supportive relationships with the students.
 Mindfulness is a key for us as teachers for our own self-development, and I think that is probably where it started: we were thinking of how we could nurture our own wellbeing.
 This leads to realising that there is also something that can be transmitted not only through who we are but also through certain experiences that we can share with the students.
 So to summarise, mindfulness is used in two ways: to better connect to their peers and everything going on around them as well as helping with concentration and focus on their studies.
 We incorporate Mindfulness practices that we think might be very helpful to the students to help them be able to relax, react and respond better to challenges and also to connect and improve their focus while studying.

 This is such a beautiful location that nobody would argue that it’s just stunning with the ocean and the mountains in view.
 We’re on top of a hill so we have a great overview of the whole landscape around us.
 We’re also very much connected to the outdoors, every class has its own exit and access to the grounds and gardens of the school.
-This means that students are spending a lot of times outdoors and that in itself is very beneficial for feeling that school is a nice place to be, not a building that could also be a hospital or a public administration building.
+This means that students are spending a lot of time outdoors and that in itself is very beneficial for feeling that school is a nice place to be, not a building that could also be a hospital or a public administration building.
 It has the quality of a small village community with its own little homes, each classroom has its own shape and size and you feel at home while also feeling that you are in the fresh air and are surrounded by a sense of history.

 At AIS more than 80% of the subjects are taught in English.
 Beyond that, we offer English in-school support and extra-curricular classes.
-Spanish is taught form age 6 to 18 in two main levels – for the non-native speakers and for the native speakers.
+Spanish is taught from age 6 to 18 in two main levels – for the non-native speakers and for the native speakers.
 Students usually take the GCSE Exam in Spanish, and our students consistently achieve the highest grades of A*-A. We also teach German from class 7 upwards, it’s the modern foreign language we offer.
 We of course also teach Valenciano from the youngest to the eldest.

 It depends on how old they are, if they are 13-14 years old and joining Year 9, they would need to have an intermediate level already.
 Before that, if they are 11-12 years old and joining Year 7 and 8, they can join with a very basic understanding and comprehension, but with little or no speaking level – we have found that most students learn it very quickly.
 They’ll have needed to adapt quickly as they will need it when they are 14-15 years old for exam preparation in Years 9 and 10.
 Everything Year 8 or below is fine if they come with no English or a very basic level.